0/5

 When you finally get someone on the phone — whether it’s a gatekeeper or the business owner — you have three seconds to make an impact.

-These seconds are vital.
-You need to deliver an elevator pitch that will get them hooked on the idea of whatever it is that you’re offering.
-The idea is to target the hot buttons in their industry, to identify their problems, and submit your solutions.
 Whether it’s money savings, time-savings, or efficiencies, you need to know the triggers of the company and say something that convinces them to give you another five minutes to establish that you have the solution they need.
 Catch their attention; make sure that they’re willing to listen further.
-Only after you’ve done this do you hit them your pitch.
+Only after you’ve done this do you hit them with your pitch.

 When we at Local SEO Search contact a business owner, we start by telling them that we can effectively get far more people interested in their website.
 In those crucial 3 seconds, we have said something that makes the business owner realize that we have something they need.
 Whether you’re selling hydraulics, industrial matting or shelving, talk about how your products or services can solve the problems of your potential client.